angmariegithub/Play2Learn-Complete/README.md

 # django-vue-play2learn-template
 A template for starting the final Play2Learn project with Django and Vue.
+This is my final project and I hope I do well!

 ## How to use this template?
 1. If you don't have a [GitHub](https://github.com/) account, create a new account.
 Otherwise, log in.